 Tackling a worldwide health epidemic

-By 2040, the International Diabetes Federation anticipates that more than 642 million people will be living with diabetes.
+By 2040, the International Diabetes Federation anticipates that more than 642 million people will be living with diabetes (external link).

-Huzefa Neemuchwala, Head of Data & Informatics Innovation in Diabetes Service and Solutions at Medtronic, explains: “Type I diabetes is an autoimmune disorder where insulin production in the pancreas is inhibited, whereas type II diabetes inhibits the body’s ability to effectively metabolize glucose.
-Both conditions lead to glycemic variability such as hyperglycemia (high glucose levels) or hypoglycemia (low glucose levels).
+Pratik Agrawal, Director of Data Science & Informatics Innovation in the Diabetes Group at Medtronic, explains: “Type 1 diabetes is an autoimmune disorder where insulin production in the pancreas is inhibited, whereas type 2 diabetes inhibits the body’s ability to effectively metabolize glucose.
+Both conditions lead to glycemic variability.
 To avoid serious consequences, people with diabetes must regularly monitor their glucose levels and take action when necessary to maintain glucose control.”

 People with diabetes generally want to be able to manage their condition independently, and to live their lives to the fullest without risking a visit to the emergency room.
-With cases of both type I and type II diabetes rising, Medtronic recognized the need to create a new generation of glucose monitoring solutions that would give people the tools to manage their diabetes more easily, in combination with routine support from healthcare professionals.
+With cases of both type 1 and type 2 diabetes rising, Medtronic recognized the need to create a new generation of glucose monitoring solutions that would give people the tools to help manage their diabetes more easily, in combination with routine support from healthcare professionals.

-“Traditionally, Medtronic has provided systems such as continuous glucose meters and insulin pumps, which are physical devices used predominantly by people on insulin therapy to monitor glucose levels and administer insulin directly to the body,” Neemuchwala continues.
-“If we can harness these devices and provide continuous feedback on individuals’ glucose levels, the potential exists to support millions of people in the daily management of their condition.
+“Traditionally, Medtronic has provided systems such as continuous glucose monitors and insulin pumps, which are physical devices used predominantly by people on insulin therapy to monitor glucose levels and administer insulin directly to the body.
+We knew that if we could harness these devices and provide continuous feedback on individuals’ glucose levels, the potential existed to support millions of people in the daily management of their condition,” Agrawal says.

-Contextually relevant insights to reduce the cognitive burden of diabetes
+Insights to help reduce the burden of diabetes

-To bring its new solution to market rapidly, Medtronic worked with the IBM Analytics and IBM Watson Health teams to develop Sugar.IQ With Watson, a cognitive mobile personal assistant app that aims to provide real-time actionable glucose insights and predictions for individuals with diabetes, helping to make daily diabetes management easier.
+To bring its new solution to market rapidly, Medtronic worked with the IBM Analytics and Watson Health teams to develop the Sugar.IQ with Watson solution, a cognitive mobile personal assistant app available exclusively with the Guardian Connect CGM (Continuous Glucose Monitoring) system.⁴ The Sugar.IQ with Watson app provides real-time actionable glucose insights and predictions for individuals with diabetes, helping to make daily diabetes management easier.

-Neemuchwala says: “Without the right monitoring tools, people with diabetes are left in the dark.
-They struggle to reduce glucose variability because glucose levels depend on so many factors — medication and insulin intake, meal content, size and timing, activity type and intensity, sleep, stress, weather and location among other factors.
+Agrawal says: “Without the right monitoring tools, people with diabetes are left in the dark.
+They struggle to reduce glucose variability because glucose levels depend on so many factors — medication and insulin intake, meal content, size and timing, activity type and intensity, sleep, stress, weather and location, among other factors.
 They can’t always predict when they are heading towards a low glucose episode.
-The aim of Sugar.IQ With Watson, is to shine a light on these factors, helping them see their glucose in a contextually relevant setting.
+The Sugar.IQ with Watson app can shine a light on these factors, helping them see their glucose in a contextually relevant setting.

 “But it’s not just about enlightening people about their current glucose status — we are also working on using IBM cognitive analytics to personalize these insights, based on each individual’s behavior patterns and the history of their glucose levels.

-Amit Singh, IT Director of Digital Platforms at Medtronic, continues: “Before we started the development of Sugar.IQ With Watson, we correlated anonymized data from users’ insulin pumps and glucose monitors with their history of hypoglycemic episodes.
-Based on this research dataset, the team has been able to build predictive models that are capable of predicting hypoglycemia within a two to three-hour window, with 85 to 89 percent accuracy within the model [with accuracy as measured by Area Under the Curve (AUC)].
+Amit Singh, IT Director of Digital Platforms at Medtronic, continues: “Before we started the development of the Sugar.IQ with Watson app, we correlated anonymized data from users’ insulin pumps and glucose monitors with their history of hypoglycemic [low glucose level] episodes.

-Working with the IBM Watson Health team, Medtronic has designed an architecture that stores incoming medical device data in a staging area based on IBM Db2®, and then passes it into the IBM Watson® Platform for Health.
-The Watson Platform for Health provides a secure environment for analyzing health data and extracting cognitive insights, which are then relayed back to the Sugar.IQ app for the user.
+Working with the Watson Health team, Medtronic designed an architecture that stores incoming medical device data in a staging area based on IBM Db2® data management software.
+The solution then passes the data into the security-rich Watson Health environment for analyzing health data and extracting cognitive insights, which are then relayed back to the Sugar.IQ with Watson app for the user.

-He adds: “We wouldn’t have been able to make this project a reality without the technology and expertise of IBM.
-The IBM team has delivered a truly end-to-end solution, including experts in design, cognitive computing, mobile app development and quality control.”
+“We wouldn’t have been able to make this project a reality without the technology and expertise of IBM.
+The IBM team delivered a truly end-to-end solution, including experience in design, cognitive computing, mobile app development and quality control.”

-Medtronic is a global healthcare solutions company committed to improving people’s lives with medical technologies, services, and solutions.
-With four divisions focusing on the most pertinent health issues faced by the globe, Medtronic builds technologies and conducts research that will keep the future healthy.
-Its guiding principle is to contribute to human welfare by applying biomedical engineering to the research, design, manufacture, and sale of instruments and devices that alleviate pain, restore health, and extend life.
+Medtronic (external link) is a global healthcare solutions company committed to improving people’s lives with medical technologies, services and solutions, such as the Sugar.IQ with Watson app.
+Focusing on the most pertinent health issues worldwide, Medtronic builds technologies and conducts research that will keep the future healthy.
+Its guiding principle is to contribute to human welfare by applying biomedical engineering to the research, design, manufacture and sale of instruments and devices that alleviate pain, restore health and extend life.